rolandinsh/fromemail/README.md

-# fromemail
+# rolandinsh / from email
-WordPress from email
+Replace wordpress@ to info@ in WordPress emails